aaronlord/onedowntwoup/_posts/2016-02-23-i2i-motorcycle-academy.md

 categories: training
 hero: /img/2016/02/23/i2i-febuary-2016.jpg
 hero_caption: "i2i Knee Down - Febuary 2016"
-excerpt: "Trackdays have been kicking my ass: my legs burn after a single session, my knees hurt by mid day and I'm completely dead by the final session."
 ---

 Trackdays have been kicking my ass: my legs burn after a single session, my knees hurt by mid day and I'm completely dead by the final session.